yu-ming-chen/tp/docs/DeveloperGuide.md

 With the above sequence, a budget will successfully be opened, and the `Title` component reflects the name of the budget, while the `InfoBox` component reflects the total expenditure and threshold of the budget.

+**Design Considerations**

+* Option A: Use Model-View Controller (MVC) Pattern to update GUI
+   * Pros: Good separation of concern, with controller being in charge of updating both the model and Ui.
+   * Cons: Hard to implement as controllers will have to be set up from scratch.

+* **Option B (Chosen):** Use Observer Pattern to update GUI
+   * Pros: Able to use proprietary JavaFx library to implement, enforce loose coupling with Observer interface.
+   * Cons: External code can easily invoke observer as `bind()` method is public.

 ## 5. Guides